azaz-hassan/project0/README.md

-# project0
+# Project 0

-cs50w project 0
+Web Programming with Python and JavaScript